 Whole baked snapper Asian style

-Fresh local snapper with Asian infused aromatic broth and garnish.
+Enjoy our fresh snapper with Asian-infused aromatic broth and garnish.

 - 1 whole snapper, scaled and gutted